Position

 • Develop and implement individualized behavior intervention plans based on assessment results.

-• Provide training and support to staff, parents, and caregivers on behavior management strategies and techniques.
+• Provide training and support to staff, parents, and caregivers on behavior management strategies.

 • Monitor and evaluate the effectiveness of behavior intervention plans and make necessary adjustments.

-• Collaborate with other professionals, including psychologists, educators, and medical staff, to ensure coordinated care.
+• Collaborate with other professionals, such as teachers, therapists, and medical providers, to ensure comprehensive care for clients.

 Qualifications